 Please contact Member Services for information on how to arrange transportation.
 Arrangements must be made at least 3 weekdays prior to appointment.
+Member Services will confirm your benefits and guide you to the transporation provider to plan your trip.

 Authorization may be required for trips over 35 miles.
 Prior authorization rules may apply.
 Contact the plan for details.